 If you’ve ever been in charge of managing a team of engineers, you know that the debate over the best way to measure developers’ productivity is far from being settled.
 With software development inefficiency costing companies 300 billion dollars worldwide, the jury’s still out on how to optimize time spent on development and review.

-`The good news: there’s a handful of Git Analytics metrics to drive process and engineering teams that will give you a bird’s eye view on your team’s progress in each repository and that will allow you to spot potential bottlenecks before they become a problem.
+The good news: there’s a handful of Git Analytics metrics that will give you a bird’s eye view on your team’s progress in each repository and that will allow you to spot potential bottlenecks before they become a problem.
 Pulling data out of Github can be complicated and time-consuming, but there are apps natively built for Github that will allow you to visualize these relevant KPIs in less than one minute.

 1- Number of Merged Pull Requests Per Day